Skip to main content

-• 29 March 2024 – Secondary Transition Appeals Submission Deadline
+• 29 March 2024 – Secondary Transition Appeals Submission deadline

-• 15 May 2024 – Primary Transition Appeals Submission Deadline
+• 15 May 2024 – Primary Transition Appeals Submission deadline

 It is expected that all admission appeals coordinated by the Local Authority will be heard in person or as a hybrid appeal (some members accessing the appeal via Microsoft Teams).
 This process will allow representation from both School and Appellant to attend the hearing and present their arguments.
-We will continue to update this message and our process, as per Government guidelines.

 In-year appeals